 While some people use substances, not everyone becomes addicted to them.
 Changes in the brain’s physical structures, coupled with risk factors for addiction, increase the chances of developing a substance use disorder.

 Drug use affects the brain’s reward center.
 Most drugs trigger the brain to release dopamine.
 This substance makes the person feel happy and wants to repeat the process.
-When dopamine repeatedly hit the brain’s reward center, the action that triggered it becomes reinforced.
+When dopamine repeatedly hits the brain’s reward center, the action that triggered it becomes reinforced.
 When substance use causes this cycle, the person has a higher chance of repeated drug use.

 However, consistent use of drugs changes how the brain reacts to them.
 To preserve the reward center’s functioning, the brain will require higher amounts of substances to produce the same effects.
 Unfortunately, dialing down the reward center requires the person addicted to drugs to use more substances to get the same feeling.
 Other pleasurable activities also become less enjoyable due to the changes in the brain.